ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A UEID is permanent.
 It MUST never change for a given entity.

-The different types of UEIDs 1) accommodate different manufacturing processes, 2) accommodate small UEIDs, 3) provide an option that doesn't require registration fees and central administration.
+The different types of UEIDs accommodate different manufacturing processes, accommodate small UEIDs, provide an option that doesn't require registration fees and central administration.

-Creation of new types requires a Standards Action {{RFC8126}}.
+In the unlikely event that a new UEID type is needed, it MUST be defined in a standards-track update to this document.

 A manufacturer of entities MAY use different types for different products.
 They MAY also change from one type to another for a given product or use one type for some items of a given produce and another type for other.